Science Kits

 Clear the Air

-The hands-on activities in this resource allow students to explore the structure and function of the human respiratory tract, its natural defense mechanisms, and investigate their own lung capacity – lots of huffing and puffing!
-Air quality monitors are provided to demonstrate how the quality of the air that we breathe, both inside and outside the classroom, can be monitored, measured, and modified.
+Clean air is vital for our health – so how can we monitor and improve it?
+This resource lets students explore the respiratory system, test their lung capacity (lots of huffing and puffing!), and use monitors to demonstrate how the quality of the air we breathe, both inside and outside the classroom, can be monitored, measured and modified.

 Climate Change